npu-ius-lab/MoNA-Bench/fast_planner_ws/src/Fast-Planner/README.md

 # fast_planner_ws

 The repository is a clone from [Fast-Planner](https://github.com/HKUST-Aerial-Robotics/Fast-Planner), while some modifications have been made to satisfy our requirement.
-Please follow part [3.Setup and Config](https://github.com/npu-ius-lab/Mono_Drone_Eva/tree/main/fast_planner_ws/src/Fast-Planner#3-setup-and-config) to complete required configuration.
+Please follow part 1 [Quick Start](#1-Quick-Start) or part 3 [Setup and Config](#3-setup-and-config) to complete required configuration.

-The original ```readme``` file is shown as follow.
+The ```readme``` file is revised based on the original one.

 # Fast-Planner